 - Telephone number to call for more information;

 - A description of the right to continued benefits while the appeal is pending, if requested within the date of change on the notice;

 - Liability of unit for any over issuance received while waiting for hearing decision if final decision is adverse to client; and

 - Name of individuals or organization providing free legal assistance.

 Appeal deadline and hearing rights

-Households have 90 days from the date of the notice to request a hearing.
+SNAP units have 90 days from the date of the notice to request a hearing.
 A hearing should be scheduled and a decision issued within 60 days of the date of the request.

-Where submission of a required report is at issue, the household’s receipt of continuing benefits is contingent upon the completion of the report by the end of the month in which the appeal is filed.
+Where submission of a required report is at issue, the unit’s receipt of continuing benefits is contingent upon the completion of the report by the end of the month in which the appeal is filed.

 A postponement of a hearing can be requested for any reason within 2 business days before the hearing.
 This request should be made in writing.
 A continuance request at the hearing must be granted if it is the first request.

 During an appeal, the SNAP unit has the right: